An alert condition is a conditional ts() expression that defines the threshold for an alert.

 If all affected sources are no longer affected and the alert is resolved in Wavefront, then no new incident is logged into PagerDuty.

-You can customize this behavior using the PagerDuty alert target.
+You can customize this behavior by creating a custom PagerDuty alert target with different triggers.

 Viewing Firing Alerts